florianmainguy/florianmainguy.github.io/_posts/2015-08-28-sum-of-prime-numbers-program-optimization.markdown

 <div class="blockquote">
 <p>To find all the prime numbers less than or equal to a given integer n by Eratosthenes' method:
-Create a list of consecutive integers from 2 through n: (2, 3, 4, ..., n).
+<ul>Create a list of consecutive integers from 2 through n: (2, 3, 4, ..., n).
-Initially, let p equal 2, the first prime number.
+Initially, let p equal 2, the first prime number.</ul>
-Starting from p, enumerate its multiples by counting to n in increments of p, and mark them in the list (these will be 2p, 3p, 4p, ... ; the p itself should not be marked).
+<ul>Starting from p, enumerate its multiples by counting to n in increments of p, and mark them in the list (these will be 2p, 3p, 4p, ... ; the p itself should not be marked).</ul>
-Find the first number greater than p in the list that is not marked.
+<ul>Find the first number greater than p in the list that is not marked.
 If there was no such number, stop.
-Otherwise, let p now equal this new number (which is the next prime), and repeat from step 3.
+Otherwise, let p now equal this new number (which is the next prime), and repeat from step 3.</ul>
-When the algorithm terminates, the numbers remaining not marked in the list are all the primes below n.</p>
+<ul>When the algorithm terminates, the numbers remaining not marked in the list are all the primes below n.</ul></p>
 </div>

 Oh I see, so actually I was wrong, instead of taking a number and checking its divisors, I should take a prime and mark all his multiples.
 Great idea !
 As there are much less primes than numbers, there will be much less instructions.
 Let's try to do it myself, by helping me with the <code class="highlight">EratosthenesSieve</code> subclass.